Quitting Your Doctoral Program

 If you can find an objective person like a counselor to discuss this with, it might be helpful for you.
 Someone who does not have any personal ties to you, like a family member, friend, or academic advisor, can provide some unbiased feedback about your situation and provide you with a variety of options, as well as listen to your concerns and help you work through complicated thoughts or scenarios.

 Whatever your decision, Thesis Editor is here to help.
 We can provide dissertation or thesis assistance if you stay in your program, as well as consultations, research help, and data analysis assistance.
 If you decide to leave your program, we can help with revamping your CV and resume, as well as help you prepare for an interview.
 This is a big decision, and whatever the right decision is for you, is the best decision.
-Contact us today to learn more about the services we offer and how we can be of assistance. < National Grammar Day!
-Self-Care for Valentine's Day >
+Contact us today to learn more about the services we offer and how we can be of assistance. < Self-Care During COVID-19 EndNote: An Introduction >